Your prepper pantry? Filled to the brim.

 First Aid Kit

 You don’t need to bring a giant kit with you.
-Just pack the absolute essentials like some bandages, alcohol or alcohol wipes, antibiotic cream, and over-the-counter meds.
+Just pack a small kit with essentials like bandages, alcohol or alcohol wipes, antibiotic cream, and over-the-counter meds.
 They’ll be helpful if you get injured along the way.

 A Change of Clothes